 The results of periodontal treatment may be adversely affected by circumstances beyond the control of the dentist.
-DExamples of such circumstances include systemic diseases; inadequate plaque control by the patient; unknown or undeterminable etiologic factors which current therapy has not controlled; pulpal-periodontal problems; inability or failure of the patient to follow the suggested treatment or maintenance program; adverse health factors such as smoking, stress, and occlusal dysfunction; and uncorrectable anatomic, structural, or iatrogenic factors.
-Description of the patient of the patient to follow the suggested treatment or maintenance program; adverse health factors such as smoking, stress, and occlusal dysfunction; and uncorrectable anatomic, structural, or iatrogenic factors.
+Examples of such circumstances include systemic diseases; inadequate plaque control by the patient; unknown or undeterminable etiologic factors which current therapy has not controlled; pulpal-periodontal problems; inability or failure of the patient to follow the suggested treatment or maintenance program; adverse health factors such as smoking, stress, and occlusal dysfunction; and uncorrectable anatomic, structural, or iatrogenic factors.
+10,19,24-28

-The goals of periodontal therapy occasionally may be compromised when: 1) a patient refuses to have the recommended treatment, or to have hopeless teeth or implants removed; or 2) a practitioner elects to temporarily retain a hopeless tooth or replacement because it is serving as an abutment for a fixed or removable partial denture or is maintaining vertical dimension.29
+The goals of periodontal therapy occasionally may be compromised when: 1) a patient refuses to have the recommended treatment, or to have hopeless teeth or implants removed; or 2) a practitioner elects to temporarily retain a hopeless tooth or replacement because it is serving as an abutment for a fixed or removable partial denture or is maintaining vertical dimension.

-Individuals who are unable or unwilling to undergo procedures required to achieve a healthy periodontium and the goal(s) of periodontal therapy or who are medically compromised are examples of patients that may be best treated with a limited therapeutic program.30 The prognosis of cases treated with a limited therapeutic program may be less favorable.
+Individuals who are unable or unwilling to undergo procedures required to achieve a healthy periodontium and the goal(s) of periodontal therapy or who are medically compromised are examples of patients that may be best treated with a limited therapeutic program.
+The prognosis of cases treated with a limited therapeutic program may be less favorable.